 Robina Public Interest Scholars Program

-The Law School offers more than 30 courses on public interest topics, including administrative law, civil rights, disability law, education law, federal and state courts, health law, legislative process, local government economic development, and poverty law.
+The Law School offers more than 30 courses on public interest topics, including administrative law, civil rights, disability law, education law, international human rights, federal and state courts, health law, legislative process, local government economic development, and poverty law.
 Public interest courses are listed here: www.law.umn.edu/prospective/course-guide.html

-The Law School offers one of the nation's largest and most distinguished programs of clinical education, with 24 diverse clinics, including Civil Rights Enforcement, Consumer Protection, Criminal Defense Appeals, Environmental Sustainability, and Human Rights Litigation and International Legal Advocacy, among others.
-A complete list of clinical programs is found here: www.law.umn.edu/prospective/clinics.html
+The Law School offers one of the nation's largest and most distinguished programs of clinical education, with 26 diverse clinics, including Civil Rights Enforcement, Consumer Protection, Criminal Defense Appeals, Environmental Sustainability, and Human Rights Litigation and International Legal Advocacy, among others.
+A complete list of clinical programs is available here: www.law.umn.edu/prospective/clinics.html

 Institutes & Journals

-The Law Schools hosts a wide variety of research Institutes that are committed to public interest work and make important contributions to legal scholarship and public policy research.
-Institutes such as Consortium on Law and Values in Health, Environment & Life Sciences, Human Rights Center, Institute on Crime and Public Policy, Institute on Metropolitan Opportunity, and Robina Institute of Criminal Law and Criminal Justice offer students unique opportunities to explore worthwhile scholastic and community issues and to address challenges with real-world legal application.
+The Law School hosts a wide variety of research institutes that are committed to public interest work and make important contributions to legal scholarship and public policy research, including the Center for New Americans, the Human Rights Center, Institute on Crime and Public Policy, Institute on Metropolitan Opportunity, and Robina Institute of Criminal Law and Criminal Justice offer students unique opportunities to explore worthwhile scholastic and community issues and to address challenges with real-world legal application.

 The Robina Foundation provides funding for numerous summer and post-graduate fellowships in public interest work.
-Fellowship and clerkship opportunities are also available through the Minnesota Justice Foundation, Albert & Anne Mansfield Foundation, University of Minnesota Human Rights Center, among others.
-University of Minnesota Law Students are also competitive both for national summer funding and national post-graduate fellowships with Equal Justice America, Equal Justice Works, Peggy Browning Fund, and many others.
+Fellowship and clerkship opportunities are also available through the Minnesota Justice Foundation, Albert & Anne Mansfield Foundation, University of Minnesota Human Rights Center, Equal Justice America, Equal Justice Works, Peggy Browning Fund, and many others.
 Clerkships with district, tribal, and federal courts are also available both locally and nationally.
 The Law School's Career Center provides additional support for summer and school-year field placements and work study opportunities in the public interest field.

 Numerous other Law School organizations provide students with public interest opportunities for academic study, community service, and pro bono work, ranging from the Indian Services Project's work in providing pro bono services through clinics to Native American communities to the Asylum Law Project's-sponsored trips throughout the U.S. A full listing of student organizations is available here: http://www.law.umn.edu/prospective/studentorgs.html.

 Minnesota Justice Foundation

-The Minnesota Justice Foundation (MJF), housed at the Law School, is a non-profit organization dedicated to linking volunteer law students with opportunities to assist both legal services and pro bono attorneys in meeting the legal needs of the low-income community.
-Law students have the opportunity to serve as volunteer law clerks and research assistants to legal service organizations and legal clinic attorneys.
+The Minnesota Justice Foundation (MJF), housed at the Law School, is a non-profit organization dedicated to linking law students with opportunities to assist both legal services and pro bono attorneys in meeting the legal needs of the low-income community.
+Law students have the opportunity to serve as volunteer law clerks in a variety of government, nonprofit, outreach clinic, and firm pro bono settings.
 Students who participate in 50 hours or more of law-related public service receive a special notation on their transcript.
 More information on MJF can be found at http://www.mnjustice.org/.

 Career Development Support

 Along with access to a full-time Public Interest Coordinator who works one-on-one with students exploring careers in public service, the Career Center offers students and alums programming, targeted resources and connections, and support for public interest legal work, including summer opportunities, pro bono work, school-year experiences, and post graduate public interest careers.
 For more information on the services provided by the Career Center, visit www.law.umn.edu/careers/index.html.